Vanity Fair series finale review: Becky gets her just desserts as this underwatched classic ends in style

 It was a neat touch by Hughes to leave matters open-ended, Becky’s howl of abandon on the carousel capturing the freedom of her spirit and the fun upbeat tone of the series as a whole.

 It’s just unfortunate that so few viewers have stuck around to see it.
-With just 1.42 million watching the penultimate episode, there is no denying that ITV’s period classic has suffered against BBC1’s ratings juggernaut Bodyguard.
+With a total consolidated audience of just 2.3m watching the penultimate episode, there is no denying that ITV’s period classic has suffered against BBC1’s ratings juggernaut Bodyguard.

 If only it had the resilience of Becky, picking itself up after the setback and fighting back.
 But with such a small base to start with, it never really stood a chance.